 I offer editing services on most genres of fiction.
-I specialise in commercial women’s fiction, romance, chick-lit, ‘book group’ fiction and crime, but will consider manuscripts in other genres.
-I normally only work on non-fiction for existing students or clients.
+I specialise in commercial women’s fiction, romance, chick-lit, ‘book group’ fiction and crime, but will consider manuscripts in most other genres.
+I don’t normally work on non-fiction projects, childrens’ fiction or horror.

 My normal editing process includes up to three read-throughs on a manuscript.

 The first pass is to look at structural issues with the manuscript eg. significant inconsistencies in characterisation; sections where the narrative slows; or continuity errors in the timeline or plotting.

 The second pass looks at changes made after the first pass, and checks for consistency with the existing narrative.

 The third pass (if needed) would look at any further changes made in round 2 and start to look at a more specific line by line polishing of the text.

 What I don’t offer is a detailed copy-editing or proof-reading service.
 These are specialist skills, and are best done by someone other than your initial structural editor.
 These services are provided to a high standard by Imogen Howson and Catherine Fitzsimons, or, alternatively, there is a directory of proof-readers and copyeditors here.